piyushagarwal08/JU-Notes/Automation.md

 * It is dedicated to Static pages

 ## Email Automation
-* Connect to email server
+* Connect to email server (imap.gmail.com) port: 993
 * monitor email activities
 * download attachments to proper folder
 * Extract emails and data based conditions